Teens riding golf cart targeted in random shooting in Sienna neighborhood

 The mother says her 13-year-old and 15-year-old children were riding in a golf cart with three other friends.

-A black SUV drove up to the teens near Bees Creek and Sienna Parkway and fired shots, Fort Bend County sheriff's deputies say.
+A black SUV drove up to the teens near Bees Creek and Sienna Parkway and someone inside fired shots, Fort Bend County sheriff's deputies say.

 The teens got away unharmed.
 The family believes the shooting was random.